UY-scuti73/End_Portal_Fragments-Mod/README.md

 # Eyes

 There are 8 eyes that correspond to their portals found throughout the world.
-The loot table probability is lenient enough that at least one should spawn per structure.
+The loot table probability is lenient enough t one should spawn per structure.
 However, with bad luck it could be two or three.
-These paramaters can be changed with a config file.
+These parameters can be changed with a config file.

 Ruined Eye - Elder Guardian Kill